jpype-project/jpype/doc/userguide.rst

 the Python weak reference the Java portion.
 If Java ever garbage collects the Java half, it is recreated again when the proxy is next used.

-This does have some concequences for the use of proxies.
+This does have some consequences for the use of proxies.
 Proxies must never be used a synchronization objects.
 They cannot be locked on as whenever they are garbage collected, they loss their identity.
 In addition, their hashcode and system id both are reissued whenever they are refreshed.